Mike Yastrzemski Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The nine strikeouts per nine innings put together by the Orioles pitching staff ranks 10th in the league.
+- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.25 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.21 team ERA that ranks 15th among all league pitching staffs.

-- Orioles pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Orioles pitchers combine to rank 19th in baseball in home runs given up (68 total, 1.2 per game).

-- Kremer makes the start for the Orioles, his 12th of the season.
-He is 5-2 with a 4.58 ERA and 48 strikeouts in 59 2/3 innings pitched.
+- The Orioles are sending Bradish (2-1) to the mound for his 10th start of the season.
+He is 2-1 with a 3.89 ERA and 36 strikeouts through 44 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander tossed 6 1/3 innings against the Texas Rangers, giving up three earned runs while surrendering five hits.
+- The right-hander last pitched on Sunday against the Texas Rangers, when he threw 6 2/3 innings, allowing one earned run while giving up four hits.

+- In nine games this season, the 26-year-old has an ERA of 3.89, with 7.4 strikeouts per nine innings.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.